QR5.7.1 The Simulation Hypothesis

 Figure 5.17.
 Eggs break but don’t unbreak

 The second law of thermodynamics explains what the first law can’t, that what is in theory reversible, in practice isn’t.
-For example, running a video of the earth orbiting the sun looks much the same but playing a video of an egg breaking in reverse evokes laughter.
-By the first law, the events of egg breaking are just as reversible as the earth’s orbit, so why doesn’t it happen?
-The second law provides the answer that disorder always increases or stays constant, so eggs can break but not unbreak.
+For example, running a video of the earth orbiting the sun looks much the same, but playing a video of an egg breaking in reverse evokes laughter.
+Yet by the first law, the events of egg breaking are as reversible as the earth’s orbit, so why doesn’t it happen?
+The second law answer is that order never increases in a closed system, so eggs can’t unbreak (Figure 5.17).

 Figure 5.18.
 Entropy increases as disorder increases

-In general, entropy increases as disorder increases, but while a gas injected into a bottle will probably spread over time, its molecules could by chance all move back to a point, although that is unlikely.
-The second law is then based probability, so it’s a statistical law not a causal law.
-It isn’t that objects must become more disordered, but that in a constantly changing world, they probably will.
-Disorder therefore prevails because it is more probable.
+In general, entropy increases because it is more probable, so gas injected into a bottle will probably spread over time, but its molecules could by chance all move back to a point.
+This is unlikely but possible, so the second law is a statistical law, based on probability, not a causal law based on a force.
+Objects don’t have to become more disordered, but in a constantly changing world they probably will.

 Next